Star-Xcd/Star-Xcd.github.io/_pages/about.md

 My research interests lie in the intersection of robot learning and manipulation, including:

 - Imitation learning and learning from human demonstration
 - Dexterous manipulation and contact-rich manipulation
+- Robotic foundation models
 - Teleoperation systems

 ### Education